yzhaoo/qtcipy/README.md

 #  qtcipy
 Python library to perform quantics tensor cross interpolation.
-The library is built on top of [QuanticsTCI.jl]([Ohttps://github.com/tensor4all/QuanticsTCI.jl?tab=readme-ov-file)
+The library is built on top of [QuanticsTCI.jl](https://github.com/tensor4all/QuanticsTCI.jl?tab=readme-ov-file)

+# Examples

 The folder examples contains several use cases of the library

+Some of the examples use the library for electronic structure [pyqula](https://github.com/joselado/pyqula)

 # Installation